Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: The update rules for penalty parameters

 \begin{lemma}[Feasibility of the Limit Point] Suppose the assumptions of Lemma \ref{boundedPenalty} hold.
-Let $\{X_k\}$ be the sequence generated by Algorithm 1, and assume it converges to a stationary point $x^*$ of the penalty function.
-Then, $x^*$ must be feasible, i.e., $M(x^*) = 0$. \end{lemma} \begin{proof} By Lemma \ref{boundedPenalty}, the sequence of penalty parameters $\{p_k\}$ is strictly bounded.
+Let $\{X_k\}$ be the sequence generated by Algorithm \ref{alg:smdp}, and assume it converges to a stationary point $\xo$ of the penalty function.
+Then, $\xo$ must be feasible, i.e., $M_\beta (\xo) = 0$. \end{lemma} \begin{proof} By {\it Lemma \ref{boundedPenalty}}, the sequence of penalty parameters $\{p_k\}$ is strictly bounded.
 Because $p_k$ is only updated via multiplication by $\kappa > 1$, it must stabilize after a finite number of iterations at a fixed value $p_{\max}$.
 Thus, for all sufficiently large $k$, $p_k = p_{\max}$.

-Assume on the contrary, that the sequence $\{X_k\}$ converges to an infeasible stationary point $x^*$, meaning $M(x^*) > 0$.
-Because the $\beta$-norm formulation ensures $P_{p_{\max}}^\beta(x)$ is continuously differentiable at strictly infeasible points, its gradient must vanish at this stationary point: $\nabla P_{p_{\max}}^\beta(x^*) = 0$.
+Assume, on the contrary, that the sequence $\{X_k\}$ converges to an infeasible stationary point $\xo$, meaning $M_\beta (\xo) > 0$.
+Because the $\beta$-norm formulation ensures $P_{p_{\max}}^\beta(x)$ is continuously differentiable at strictly infeasible points, its gradient must vanish at this stationary point: $\der{P_{p_{\max}}^\beta}{\xo}{} = 0$.

-Evaluating the limit of the continuous test function as $X_k \to x^*$ yields:
+Evaluating the limit of the continuous test function as $X_k \to \xo$ yields:

-Because $M(x^*) > 0$, this limit evaluates to a strictly positive constant.
-Therefore, for sufficiently large $k$, the test condition in Algorithm 1 evaluates to $> 0$, triggering the update rule $p \leftarrow \kappa p$.
-This forces the sequence $\{p_k\}$ to diverge to infinity, which strictly contradicts the boundedness established in Lemma \ref{boundedPenalty}.

-Thus, the assumption $M(x^*) > 0$ is false, and the algorithm must converge to a point within the feasible set $\C$. \end{proof}
+Because $M_\beta (\xo) > 0$, this limit evaluates to a strictly positive constant.
+Therefore, for sufficiently large $k$, the test condition in Algorithm \ref{alg:smdp} evaluates to strictly greater than zero, triggering the update rule $p \leftarrow \kappa p$.
+This forces the sequence $\{p_k\}$ to diverge to infinity, which strictly contradicts the boundedness established in {\it Lemma \ref{boundedPenalty}}.
+Thus, the assumption $M_\beta (\xo) > 0$ is false, and the algorithm must converge to a point within the feasible set $\C$. \end{proof}